cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 ## Structure
 * The product comprises of two distinct applications:
 	* `scorconn-ws` is an interactive web service.
-		* Users to interact with ORCID, granting permission to add publications to their ORCID record.
+		* Users may interact with ORCID, granting SCORconn permission to add publications to their ORCID record.
-		* Users may initiate an asynchronous update of the publications on their ORCID record.
+		* Users may kick off an asynchronous update of the publications on their ORCID record.
 	* `scorconn-cl` is a batch-oriented command-line application.
 		* The administrator may initiate asynchronous updates for the publications of one or more users.
 		* The users must have granted permission, via `scorconn-ws`.